Inside The Growth Of A Cannabis Media Business: 'It's Like An Onion, This Industry' | Marijuana Business Daily

 “It’s like an onion, this industry.
 Any time I go to a conference to do with the events industry...I can go around the room and say, ‘This is how the cannabis industry is gonna affect what you’re doing in your industry,’” she said.

 “Whether that’s solar panels, whether that’s the convenience store show.
 Whether that’s the big agriculture show.
 The Natural Products Expo.
 The Sweets & Snacks Expo.
 Cannabis is playing in all of these spaces.
-Anything you can think of there is either an application for in the cannabis industry, or the cannabis industry is impacting it, or disrupting it or expanding it in some really industry way.”
+Anything you can think of there is either an application for in the cannabis industry, or the cannabis industry is impacting it, or disrupting it or expanding it in some really interesting way.”

 Posted-In: Cannabis Cassandra Farrington Marijuana Business DailyEmerging Markets Top Stories Exclusives Markets Interview Best of Benzinga